billdonner/qdemo/GameBoardFlow.md

 - 6x6 has three pre-chosen topics and at most six user chosen

+Therefore there are at most nine different topics in any particular game, and at least three.

 ### Topic colorization of cells

 Each topic has a color assigned at the start of game.
 All cells will be colored by the color associated by their topic.

-There are 26 fixed colors and up to 26 topic choices, each of which has a unique color within the game.
+At most nine colors are required to color the game.

+The game is supplied with a collection of Color Palettes - each of which defines the required colors for the different board sizes.

 A small legend at the bottom of the main screen will reflect the topics colorization scheme in effect for the game